 Productivity = Output / Input = 200 widgets / 40 hours = 5 widgets per hour

 This primary productivity ratio shows the efficiency between 0 and 1 or as a whole number, with a higher number indicating greater productivity.
-The formula can be modified and adapted with more inputs and outputs to suit the process being measured.
+The formula can be modified with more inputs and outputs to suit the measured process.

 Strategies to Enhance and Improve Productivity in the Workplace